Tutorial | Custom step-based scenarios#

 Add scenario variables#

-A variable can be defined in the UI with a Define Variable step, but we prefer using Python code because of its flexibility.
+Although you can define a variable in the UI with a Define Variable step, use Python code because of its flexibility.

-2. Click Add Step and Execute Python code.
+2. Click Add Step > Execute Python code.

 3. Drag the step card into the first position in the left panel (with the grip handle on the left of the card).